Skip to content

 EU and EEA driving licenses are recognized in Austria.
 This means that they do not have to be reissued, but you can do so voluntarily.

 Holders of a non-EEA driving license who relocate to Austria are generally allowed to continue driving for six months.
-After that, their license expires and must be transferred.
+After that, their license expires and must be converted into an Austrian licence.

 As a rule, foreign driving licenses can only be converted if they are still valid.
-The expiry dates set in the driver's license holder's country of origin also apply in Austria.
+The expiry date set in the driver's license holder's country of origin also applies in Austria.

 When converting non-EU/EEA driving licences, it is usually necessary to take a practical driving test.
 In order to do so, holders must provide a suitable vehicle from the relevant licence category.

-Without residence in Austria, the foreign driver's license can be used for 12 months from entry into the federal territory, provided the holder has reached the age of 18.
+Without a place of residence in Austria, a foreign drivering license can be used for up to 12 months from entering the country, provided the holder has reached the age of 18.

-If a residence is established in Austria, the foreign driving license is valid for 6 months from the establishment of the residence if the holder has reached the age of 18.
+Once a residence is established in Austria, the foreign driving license is valid for 6 months from the establishment of the residence as long as the holder has reached the age of 18.
 After the 6 months have expired, it may no longer be used to drive a vehicle.

 Driving licenses from the following countries are currently NOT recognized in Austria: Afghanistan, Bolivia, Burundi, China (incl.
 Taiwan), Costa Rica, El Salvador, Indonesia, Yemen, Cameroon, Colombia, Kosovo, Libya, Nepal, Nicaragua, Solomon Islands, Somalia, Sudan, Tanzania, Tonga.